 Since then, of course, Cropredy Festival has been an annual event of growing importance, with attendance regularly reaching the 20,000 mark and, until the whole shebang was stopped dead in tracks in 2020 by the COVID pandemic, we’ve been there just about every year.
 And we were so desperately looking forward to packing our tents and suncream, and heading, once again, for THAT field at Home Farm, Cropredy for the 2020 festival.
-Sadly, as we all know know, it wasn’t to be – and now, for understandable reasons, Fairport have announced that it won’t be possible to hold the festival in 2021 either.
+We looked forward eagerly to August 2021 when, surely, we’d be allowed back but sadly, as we all know know, it wasn’t to be – the 2021 festival was cancelled for the same understandable reasons.

-However!!
-In early July Fairport Convention announced that, by some way of minor compensation, they will be playing a show on 5th August in the garden of The Brasenose, the pub in Cropredy village that featured on the back cover of the band’s 1973 album, Fairport Nine.
-It will be the first time that Fairport have ever played at this esteemed venue and attendance is limited to the 250 people that the garden can accommodate.
-Happily, At The Barrier will be amongst those present to enjoy the show and to bring news and pictures of the event to the many Cropredy regulars who will be unable to attend.
-Watch this space!
+By way of minor compensation, Fairport did play an August 2021 show in the garden of The Brasenose, the pub in Cropredy village that featured on the back cover of the band’s 1973 album, Fairport Nine.
+It was the first time that Fairport had ever played at this esteemed venue and At The Barrier was amongst the 250 people present that night to enjoy the show and to bring news and pictures of the event to the many Cropredy regulars who were unable to attend.